 Traditional, small-scale, and truly “craft”, armagnac may not have the bling factor of cognac, but this characterful and French brandy is as rich in flavour as it is in history.

-However – dating back at least 700 years and known for being France’s first brandy – armagnac can rightly claim to be one of the most flavoursome.
+Cognac has long since stolen the spotlight, but armagnac, which dates back at least 700 years and is known for being France’s first brandy, can rightly claim to be one of the most flavoursome drinks of its type.

-Depending on the age and quality, profiles range from the fruity – with prunes, pears and quince – to the decedent.
-For older liquids, expect to find a buttery softness, alongside chocolates and caramels.
+Depending on the age and quality, profiles range from the fruity – with prunes, pears and quince – to the decadent.
+For older liquids, expect to find a buttery softness alongside chocolates and caramels.

 What makes armagnac unique?
-It's made in the Gascony region of France typically by small producers.
-There are ten different grape varieties that can be used in armagnac production, though four – ugni blanc, baco, folle blanche, and colombard – are most common.
-And distinctly, the vast majority of producers remain independent or family-owned.
+It's made in the Gascony region of France, typically by small producers.
+There are 10 different grape varieties that can be used in armagnac production, though four – ugni blanc, baco, folle blanche, and colombard – are most common.
+And, distinctly, the vast majority of producers remain independent or family-owned.

-And while both cognac and armagnac are French brandies, distilled from white wine grapes and aged in oak, armagnac is crucially distilled just once, keeping the idiosyncrasies of the wines rather than smoothing them out.
-Cognac on the other hand, must be distilled twice.
+While both cognac and armagnac are French brandies, distilled from white wine grapes and aged in oak, armagnac is crucially distilled just once, keeping the idiosyncrasies of the wines rather than smoothing them out.
+Cognac, on the other hand, must be distilled twice.

 What should you be looking for when you buy?
 And why is there such a vast difference in price?
 As a general rule, the longer the ageing, the higher the price and the more complex the flavour.
-Classifications include VS – a mix of several armagnacs aged for a minimum of one year, VSOP – aged at least four years, and XO – aged for at least ten years.
+Classifications include VS (a mix of several armagnacs aged for a minimum of one year), VSOP (aged at least four years), and XO (aged for at least 10 years).

-In short, a flavoursome armagnac needn’t break the bank; we’ve focused on the best value options as well as the best tasting in our roundup of some of the best.
+In short, a flavoursome armagnac needn’t break the bank; we’ve focused on the best-value options as well as the best-tasting in our round-up.

 You can trust our independent reviews.
 We may earn commission from some of the retailers, but we never allow this to influence selections, which are formed from real-world testing and expert advice.
 This revenue helps us to fund journalism across The Independent.